joelouthan/theologic.us/content/posts/ordo-salutis/2018-05-31-ordo-salutis-vii-christs-sufficient-work-we-are-clean.md

 This is the God who gave his life up for me.

-Jesus Christ stood before his blasphemous people—people who cried and rejoiced with their lips, “Hosanna in the highest!” just days before—now are ready to cry out in a murderous rage to crucify the Son of God who is God.
-Jesus Christ, the glorious Lord stood side-by-side a convicted murderer, Barabbas as the governor audaciously asked the people, “Who would you rather have living with you in your neighborhoods, shopping in your shops, doing business with, passing by you on the streets?
+Jesus Christ stood before his blasphemous people—people who cried and rejoiced with their lips, "Hosanna in the highest!” just days before—now are ready to cry out in a murderous rage to crucify the Son of God who is God.
+Jesus Christ, the glorious Lord stood side-by-side a convicted murderer, Barabbas as the governor audaciously asked the people, "Who would you rather have living with you in your neighborhoods, shopping in your shops, doing business with, passing by you on the streets?
 Who do you want: God or a murderer?”

 The rational answer is clear.
 Yet our sinful hearts pick the comforts of sin every time.

 In the Old Testament, Aaron stood before the people of Israel and they looked up this live goat.
 Aaron runs through all of their sins, all of their follies, all of their iniquities and all of their transgressions.
 With that massive, terrible list, Aaron touches the head of the goat and pushes it through the crowds and directs the goat into the vastness of the wilderness, always lost, always running in freedom and never to be seen again.
-(Leviticus 16:21-22]
+(Leviticus 16:21-22)

 Barabbas was presented as the culmination of the best that humanity has to offer as our depravity and wickedness stared us straight in the face.
 We don’t want better.
 We don’t want perfection.
 We want more of our wicked hearts desires.
 We want not His holiness, His forgiveness, and His love.
 We want more of what this world can offer.

 We pick the goat with all of our sins.
 We are the ones who picked Barabbas.
 Yet, just like the goat into the wilderness, Barabbas is forgotten from ancient history, never to be heard from again.

 The only thing we have done right is sin.
 However, by faith alone, we can place those sins on the one who would bear it all for those who have and will come to trust in him.
 The only thing we have done is allowed the Son of God to be crucified.
-The only right thing we have said, “Crucify Him!”.
+The only right thing we have said, "Crucify Him!”.

 In his beatings, his whippings, his crowning of thorns, in the nails stabbing through his hands and the spear through his heart were all needed to drain our Savior of his life-giving blood.
 He had his people to save and He must do it perfectly:

-Indeed, under the law, almost everything is purified with blood, and without the shedding of blood, there is no forgiveness of sins. [][1]{#return-note-3442-1.simple-footnote}
+Indeed, under the law, almost everything is purified with blood, and without the shedding of blood, there is no forgiveness of sins. {#return-note-3442-1.simple-footnote}

 This is the only way it could be done: violently, excruciatingly, vomit-inducing, and sickly because that is what sin is to our Holy God.